orix-software/orix-software.github.io/docs/orix8bits/samples_c/mkdir.md

 .endproc
 ```

-And now, you C code, you can do :
+And now, you C code, you can do (don't forget to add _omkdir.s to your command line to build _omkdir.s when you launch cl65):

 ```c
 extern void omkdir(unsigned char *path);